crownie23/google-homepage/README.md

-Google's homepage clone.
+Google clone.
 Replicated the look-and-feel of the homepage, without implementing any actual search engine features.

 All of it is done with vanilla HTML5 and CSS3 (no libraries/frameworks).